Skip to main content

 Javi – Omada AI assistant

 Javi is an AI-powered assistant that can help you with a variety of identity and access management activities.
-It complements Omada Identity, allowing expedite handling of access requests and approvals.
-You can ask Javi any question about Omada (this includes detailed technical questions related to documentation and processes).
+It complements Omada Identity by allowing for expedited handling of access requests and approvals.
+You can ask Javi questions about Omada, including technical questions related to documentation and processes.
 Multiple languages are supported.
 Javi is an optional paid feature.

 Core features and functionalities